-The occupation profiles in STCW vs ESCO
+3.2 The occupation profiles in STCW vs ESCO

 For the seagoing positions, we align the ESCO occupations with STCW positions to see if the positions corresponding to the CoC positions are found in ESCO.
 We find that some key positions are missing from ESCO.
-We also find that none of the positions connected with CoP for special ship types or regions such as the CoP for "Masters, officers and ratings, basic oil and chemical tankers" is included in ESCO presently.
+We also find that none of the positions connected with CoP for special ship types or regions, such as the CoP for "Masters, officers and ratings, basic oil and chemical tankers", are presently included in ESCO.

 We also find that the various competences listed in the STCW B section are absent from ESCO.
-This covers well-defined roles in the shipping industry, such as § B-V/f Guidance on the training and experience for personnel operating dynamic positioning systems, leading to the position of Dynamic Positioning Officer (DPO), which is well established worldwide.
-The training for this position is handled mainly by the Nautical Institute4 (NI), which acts as a de-facto global regulator.
-It has authorised 86 training centres to conduct and issue DP certification of seafarers to hold the role of DPO5.
+This covers well-defined roles in the shipping industry, such as § B-V/f Guidance on the training and experience for personnel operating dynamic positioning systems, leading to the position of Dynamic Positioning Officer (DPO), well-established worldwide.
+The training for this position is handled mainly by the Nautical Institute (NI), which acts as a de facto global regulator.
+It has authorised 86 training centres to conduct and issue DP certification for seafarers to hold the role of DPO.

-Another position is § B-V/e Guidance regarding training and qualifications of masters and officers in charge of a navigational watch onboard offshore supply vessels, a market with 5300 vessels worldwide6.
+Another position is § B-V/e Guidance regarding training and qualifications of masters and officers in charge of a navigational watch onboard offshore supply vessels, a market with 5,300 vessels worldwide.